|

 particular interest to visitors are the Palace of the Dukes of

-vineyards mostly cover a narrow strip of land running south
+The top wines are mostly produced on a narrow strip of land running

 from Dijon, on the western fringe of the Saône